 Symantec/Norton Ghost, Acronis True Image, PowerQuest Drive Image,

 When Dell builds a computer to be equipped with DSR, one of the last steps in the build

-process is to create an image of the main XP partition--after any additional
+process is to create an image of the main XP partition--

 software and hardware (plus drivers) ordered by the customer has been installed.